-CISPA has undertaken following sports activities at National Level and International Level:- b.
-CIL Football Academy at Sanctoria Eastern Coalfields Limited, West Bengal:-

-Sports Academy and Sports University at Ranchi:a.
+CISPA has undertaken following sports activities at National Level and International Level:- a.
+Sports Academy and Sports University at Ranchi:-

 An MoU has been signed on 17th June 2015 between the Govt. of Jharkhand and Central Coalfields Limited for establishing fifteen Sports Academies and Sports University at the existing World class stadium/infrastructure in Hotwar, Ranchi where National Games 2011 was organized.